dbbs-lab/cerebellar-models/docs/strategies/connection-strategies.rst

         divergence: 40

 .. note::
-    Note that here the presynaptic cell is directly connected to the postsynaptic cell and not to the intermediate cell.
-The latter serves only as a reference in the dependent connection strategy.
+    Note that here the golgi cell is directly connected to the granule cell and not to the glomerulus.
+    The latter serves only as a intermediate point to look for in the ``reference strategy``.

 .. _voxel_int: